robsontenorio/vue-api-query/README.md

   <img src="bird.jpg">
 </p>

-# Elegant and easy way to build requests for REST APIs.
+# Elegant and simple way to build requests for REST API

-This package helps you quickly to build requests for REST APIs.
+This package helps you quickly to build requests for REST API.
+Move your logic and backend requests to dedicated classes.
 Keep your code clean and elegant.

 🔥  If you use Laravel, this package matchs perfectly with [spatie/laravel-query-builder](https://github.com/spatie/laravel-query-builder).